Internet addiction disorder: Psychological factors

 Prior addictive or psychiatric history are found to influence the likelihood of being addicted to the Internet.
-Some individuals with prior psychiatric problems such as depression and anxiety turn to compulsive behaviors to avoid the unpleasant emotions and situation of their psychiatric problems and regard being addicted to the Internet a safer alternative to substance addictive tendency.
+Some individuals with prior psychiatric problems such as depression and anxiety turn to compulsive behaviors to avoid the unpleasant emotions and situation of their psychiatric problems and regard being addicted to the Internet as a safer alternative to substance addiction.
 But it is generally unclear from existing research which is the cause and which is the effect partially due to the fact that comorbidity is common among Internet addicts.

-The most common co-morbidities that have been linked to IAD are major depression and attention deficit hyperactivity disorder (ADHD).
+The most common co-morbidities that have been linked to IAD are major depressive disorder (MDD) and attention deficit hyperactivity disorder (ADHD).
 The rate of ADHD and IAD associating is as high as 51.6%.
 Symptoms of ADHD are positively correlated with symptoms of IAD.

 Internet addicts with no previous significant addictive or psychiatric history are argued to develop an addiction to some of the features of Internet use: anonymity, easy accessibility, and its interactive nature.